grain-lang/grain-lang.org/src/stdlib/sys/file.md

 - *fd:* The file descriptor to read from
 - *offset:* The position within the file to begin reading
-- *nBytes:* The maximum number of bytes to read from the file descriptor
+- *size:* The maximum number of bytes to read from the file descriptor

 Returns the bytes read and the number of bytes read.